 5. One On One Time

 If you have kids full time, you’ll have to make more of an effort for time together, just the two of you.
 But it’s well worth it.
-Your husband is your partner and best friend – but you never want that to be all that he is to you.
+Your spouse is your partner and best friend – but you never want that to be all that they are to you.